 Vineyard Heritage of Burgundy

 When you step into Burgundy, you enter a realm steeped in tradition.
 The vineyards cover the landscape, whispering tales of ancient viticulture and world-renowned wines.
-Here, Pinot Noir and Chardonnay grapes reach their ultimate expression, yielding classic AOC appellations like Chablis, Nuits-Saint-Georges, and Meursault.
-Wander through charming villages such as Beaune, with its medieval heart and famous Hospices de Beaune, or explore the opulent Palace of the Dukes of Burgundy in Dijon, a testament to the region's illustrious past.
+Here, Pinot Noir and Chardonnay grapes reach their ultimate expression, yielding classic AOC appellations like Chablis, Nuits-Saint-Georges and Meursault, just to name a few.
+Wander through villages such as Beaune, with its medieval heart and famous Hospices de Beaune, or explore the opulent Palace of the Dukes of Burgundy in Dijon, a testament to the region's past.

 Historic Abbeys and Pilgrimage Sites